Mortal Error: Reception

+In 2013, Australian journalist and former police detective Colin McLaren published a book and documentary both titled JFK: The Smoking Gun, examining and supporting Donahue's theory.
+According to his daughter, Colleen Donahue Lorenzen of Riderwood, Mr. Donahue was working on a related book at his death.
+"He had discovered a TV tape in a German archive that showed the assassination from a different angle as well as a Secret Service agent standing up in a car."
+She also indicated her father was surprised that his work aroused so little interest.

+Hickey lawsuit

 Prior to the publication of the book in 1992, both the publisher and the author contacted Hickey to invite his participation in the book and offering him a chance to respond to the allegations.
 In 1995, Hickey sued St. Martin's Press over the claims made in Mortal Error.
 The suit was eventually dismissed in 1997 on the grounds that Hickey had waited too long after the book's initial publication to file against the publisher.
-Hickey refiled suit when the paperback edition was published, and later settled with St Martin's Press in 1998 on undisclosed terms.
+Hickey refiled suit when the paperback edition was published, and later settled with St. Martin's Press in 1998 on undisclosed terms.

-Sources state that Hickey died in either 2005 or 2011.